On getting rid of my fig tree.

 And did I mention that fig trees are poisonous to cats?

-I tried everything.
+I tried everything I could to keep the tree and keep the cats out of the tree.
 I tried a specialty citrus spray meant to keep cats away from plants (it didn’t work).
 I tried building a fence of bamboo stakes (the cats found the holes and broke it down).
 I tried lining the outside of it with vinegar-soaked rags (it worked ever so temporarily but they’d be at it the next day.
-And my bedroom stank of vinegar.).
+And my bedroom stank of vinegar).
 I tried lining the topsoil with a layer of rocks (which they thought were toys).
 I tried lining the topsoil with crumpled up balls of tin foil (which they thought were toys).

 None of it worked.
 Every morning I’d wake up to a layer of dirt on my floor, a hole in the soil, and one (or two) dirty cat(s).